Oliver Cromwell's head: Russell and Cox

 By Du Puy's death in 1738, the head had shifted in importance and status.
 When it was atop Westminster Hall high above the London skyline, it gave a sinister and potent warning to spectators.
 By the 18th century, it had become a curiosity and an attraction, and it had lost its original sinister message.
 The head fell out of prominence until the late 18th century, when it was in the possession of a failed comic actor and drunkard named Samuel Russell, who was rumoured to be a relative of Cromwell.
-This is plausible; the Cromwells intermarried with the Russells in several alliances.
+This is plausible: the Cromwells intermarried with the Russells.
 It is also possible that the head was sold to the Russell family after Du Puy's death as an easy target for a sale.
 Russell possibly had some connections with Sidney Sussex College, as he unsuccessfully attempted to sell the head to the Master of the College in or before 1775.
 Some time around 1780, it was spotted by the prominent goldsmith, clockmaker and toyman James Cox, who was "convinced by all the circumstances that it was the identical head of Oliver Cromwell".
 Cox offered £100 (the 2023 equivalent of £15,181), but "poor as he was, and considerably in debt, Russell refused to part with it, so dear to him was that which he knew to be the sacred relic of his great ancestor."
 Russell did not take the correct care with the head; in drunken gatherings, he passed the head around, leading to "irreparable erosion of its features".
 Cox connived to get the head using a different approach.
 He offered Russell small sums of money, gradually reaching the total of just over £100, and Russell could not pay when the loan was recalled.
 Thus his only option was to give up the head.
 In April 1787 it was legally transferred from Russell to Cox.
 As Fitzgibbons, Pearson, and Morant argued, Cox's pursuit of the head appears to be for retail investment.
 By the time of his acquisition, he was a rich jeweller and no longer owned his museum, so display was not his intention.